 It would help if the many members of environmental organizations would keep promoting the idea that extravagant living and ostentatiousness are hurting us all and are not to be admired.
 And, that happiness does not come from having more stuff or power over others, but from having good health, positive contacts with other people, and finding satisfaction in what one does.

 Organizations currently working to resolve environmental problems should take an overview and look at the big picture, work together, and find things that will work and move others to act.
-While it’s important for organizations such as the Sierra Club to keep doing what they are doing now, they must also see the big picture, recognize the root causes of environmental problems, and work together with other concerned organizations to remedy them.
+While it’s important for organizations such as the Sierra Club to keep doing what they are doing now, they also need to see the big picture, recognize the root causes of environmental problems, and work together with other concerned organizations to remedy them.

 To better understand the reasons behind what is happening and how and where we should change course, it will help to keep a simple formula in mind.
 In the 1970s Paul Ehrlich and John Holdren developed a formula called IPAT that explains a lot about our environmental problems.
 IPAT stands for: I = P x A x T, where I = impact, P = population, A = affluence (consumption per capita), and T = technology.
 If everything stays the same but the world population doubles, humanity’s impact on the planet doubles.
 Similarly, if everything stays the same but personal consumption and pollution are cut in half, our impact on the planet is reduced to half.

 If we succeed in stepping beyond ourselves and our limited here-now mentality, base our judgments on evidence, protect our planet, and live harmoniously with each other, our descendants will have reason to thank us for what we have passed on to them, rather than curse us for the chaotic, depleted, polluted world they have to contend with.
+If we don’t preserve our planet as a viable place to live, what else matters?